sigasi/sigasi_insights/content/manual/eclipse/tools.md

 To create a builder, right-click your project and select **Properties \> Builders**.

-Click **New…** and the builder configuration window will pop up:
+Click **New…** and the builder configuration window will pop-up:

 {{< figure src="/img/manual/makefiles_buildersoverview.png" >}}

 You will be asked to select a configuration type: select ![](/img/icons/externaltool.png) **Program**.

-Next, configure the builder in a configuration window pop up window:
+Next, configure the builder in a configuration window pop-up window:

 * **Name**: The name of your builder, e.g. `ModelSim`.
 * **Location**: The location of the program, e.g. `/usr/bin/make`.